Vansh-Baghel/Java-things/Java_notes.md

 * We use **@override** which is an annotation which will check if the method is overriding or not.
 * This happens when the ref var is of super class datatype (ie parent class) and which method will be called will depend on the child .
 This is known as **Upcasting**.
 * What reference variable will be able to access depends on the **datatype** of ref var and which one its able to run will depend on its datatype object.
+* We cannot override static methods because we know that static methods are not dependent on any objects .
+However you call it , it'll be used via parent class only.
+* Overriding depends on objects and static methods doesn't depend on objects , hence static methods cannot be overridden.

 ## Polymorphism
 * Poly means many and morphism means ways to represent.